3 Post-Hurricane Safety Precautions for Facility Managers

 According to the American Meteorological Society, the U.S. faces more extreme weather events than any other country on the planet.
 The Weather Company predicts an above-average 2019 hurricane season–with 14 Atlantic named storms.
 That’s a lot of wind, water, and debris possibly headed straight to your facilities.

-Here are the post-hurricane safety precautions you’ll need to be aware of as you inspect your buildings and what it takes to give the “all clear.”
+Here are the post-hurricane safety precautions you’ll want to include in your hurricane preparedness and response checklist as you inspect your buildings and what it takes to give the “all clear.”

 Step One: The Physical Assessment